-The school has again this year, continued to refine its approach to student grouping and curriculum organisation to further support individual student progress and to develop a curriculum fit for purpose.
+The academy has again this year, continued to refine its approach to pupil grouping and curriculum organisation to further support individual pupil progress and to develop a curriculum fit for purpose.

 Education Village Academy Trust – Haughton Academy

-The arrangements support appropriately targeted challenge and learning methodologies to accelerate the learning of all students, and enable access to achieve a broader range of skills and qualifications, including the English Baccalaureate and Progress 8 measures, appropriate to student aspirations and disposition.
-Our academy status has allowed us to modify the curriculum for specific groups of lower ability students to better meet their specific needs.
+The arrangements support appropriately targeted challenge and learning methodologies to accelerate the learning of all students, and enable access to achieve a broader range of skills and qualifications, including the English Baccalaureate, Attainment 8 and Progress 8 measures, appropriate to pupil aspirations and disposition.
+Our academy status has allowed us to modify the curriculum for specific groups of lower ability pupils to better meet their specific needs.

-To ensure breadth and to maximise student progress, an additional option subject is now studied during an extended key stage 4.
+To ensure breadth and to maximise pupil progress, an additional option subject is now studied during an extended key stage 4.

-These arrangements are facilitated by a two-week school timetable, where students have 48 x one hour lessons per fortnight, and an additional 20 minute tutorial / registration period each morning.
+These arrangements are facilitated by a two-week school timetable, where pupils have 48 x one hour lessons per fortnight, and an additional 20 minute tutorial / registration period each morning.